 (C) PERENNATION: REPRODUCTION

 Eryngium maritimum shows both sexual and vegetative reproduction.
-Mediterranean populations appear to be more age-differentiated, with large numbers of seedlings and young plants (Stasiak 1986), whereas in the northern part of its range seed production appears to be quite rare (Stasiak 1986; Stephan 2006; Bengtsson, Appelqvist & Lindholm 2009), and populations seem to be maintained by vegetative reproduction (Stasiak 1986).
+Mediterranean populations appear to be more age-differentiated, with large numbers of seedlings and young plants (Stasiak 1986), whereas in the northern part of its range seed production appears to be reduced (Stasiak 1986; Stephan 2006; Bengtsson, Appelqvist & Lindholm 2009), and populations seem to be maintained by vegetative reproduction (Stasiak 1986).
 This probable change from sexual to vegetative reproduction in the northern distribution area suggests reduced fitness of the species at the climatic extremes of its geographical range (Stasiak 1986).

 Vegetative reproduction by offshoots from rhizomes or root fragments, which are possibly distributed by the sea, seems to be common particularly in the case of burial by sand (Frisendahl 1926; Blackman 1935; Turmel 1947; Wołk 1973; Walmsley 1995).
 E. maritimum is a clump former (Hitchmough, Kendle & Paraskevopoulou 2001), and juveniles growing 2-3 m from a stock/maternal plant, may be connected to it deep in the sand (Frisendahl 1926; Stasiak 1986; Avižienė, Pakalnis & Senzikaite 2008).
 A possible sequence of clonal growth starts with branches attached to the mature plant, and then with sand accumulation the shoots develop into separate individuals (Andersone et al. 2011).
 Vegetative reproduction is used in horticulture, where root cuttings are taken in winter (Christopher 2006).